 | Gr.
 1||Gr.
 1||2||6|| |

-There are times when we do not have enough spaces to accommodate all qualified applicants.
-Qualified applicants will be offered a place on the wait list and will be considered for admission if a space becomes available.
-When offering places to students in the wait list, the admissions committee considers a number of elements.
-Preference is given to siblings, and other factors such as class composition are taken into account.
+There are times when we do not have enough space to accommodate all qualified applicants.
+Qualified applicants will be offered a place in our waiting pool and will be considered for admission when a space becomes available.
+When offering places to students in our waiting pool, the admissions committee considers a number of elements.

 Our school year generally has students beginning school around mid-August and completing the school year no later than mid-June.
 Please click to see the current school calendar.